aojedao/Microfactory/collections/_posts/2022-10-10-Transport-Module.md

 *Image of the Pololu motors used*

 The manufacturer provides the following graph for it's rpm, current consumption and eficciency.
+The robot works only at 0.6 m/s therefore, the efficiency is around the midpoint of it's maximum, given that this linear speed has a lower load on the drivers, and allows for a soft movement profile.

 ![MotorEfficieny](https://lh3.googleusercontent.com/pw/ADCreHc-g5o6UkkiFM_Il4L4WMUv4dz-BwJDKJ75Hya4d7rO5q9W1iY75iCzWrrf2HJuocA0K1vUhWyWJnxA2Fhqzl6Nxs3KzEUum1e-2ZOIn3MUd0G4V7I=w2400)